ocaml/dune/doc/papers/ocaml-2021/memo.md

 ## Introduction

-The OCaml build system Dune [1] supports a continuous file-watching build mode, where rebuilds are triggered automatically as the user is editing source files.
+The OCaml build system Dune [@dune] supports a continuous file-watching build mode, where rebuilds are triggered automatically as the user is editing source files.
 The simplest way to implement this functionality is to restart Dune on any file change but that is too slow for large projects.
 To avoid re-scanning the project's file tree, re-parsing all build specification files, and re-generating all build rules from scratch every time, Dune uses an incremental computation library called Memo.
 Below we briefly introduce the Memo's API.

 Memo's `Build` monad is implemented on top of the *concurrency monad* `Fiber`.
 Dune uses `Fiber` to speed up builds by executing external commands in parallel,